Frequently Asked Questions

 What makes Five Elephants Acupuncture a community acupuncture clinic?

 We believe that the benefits of acupuncture should be available and affordable to everyone.
 At Five Elephants Acupuncture your treatment is given in a shared space with screen dividers between beds.
 This allows our acupuncturist, Becky Flynn, L.Ac., to move more quickly between patients, charging less for each session.
-(Community acupuncture is currently on hold due to COVID-19 safety measures.
-We are open for private appointments or shared appointments for families or those who live together.)

 Does acupuncture hurt?